ministryofjustice/data-and-analytics-engineering/src/content/about/domains.md

 To find out more about each domain please access the links below.
 Please note that some links are internal to MoJ.

-- [Probation and Risk](https://ministryofjustice.github.io/analytical-platform-data-engineering/) is responsible for providing access to the following raw and transformed data sources

-  - [Delius](https://www.data.gov.uk/dataset/8dae5fb2-82a2-4232-ae79-87e9c9fcfe46/ndelius) The National Probation Service’s Case Management System
-  - [OASys](https://www.data.gov.uk/dataset/911acd3c-495f-48ca-88b6-024210868b06/offender-assessment-system-oasys) Used to assess the risks and needs of eligible offenders in prisons and probation trusts
+- [Probation and Risk](https://github.com/moj-analytical-services/dmet-probation) is responsible for providing access to the following raw and transformed data from heritage sources [Delius](https://www.data.gov.uk/dataset/8dae5fb2-82a2-4232-ae79-87e9c9fcfe46/ndelius) (The National Probation Service’s Case Management System) and [OASys](https://www.data.gov.uk/dataset/911acd3c-495f-48ca-88b6-024210868b06/offender-assessment-system-oasys) (Used to assess the risks and needs of eligible offenders in prisons and probation trusts).
+In addition it is also responsible for providing data from a number of probation-digital services.

 - [Corporate](https://github.com/moj-analytical-services/DMET-corporate/blob/main/README.md) supports providing data for a number of core MoJ business areas including people, commercial and finance.